This quarantine has created lab-like environments for monitoring my menstrual cycle.

 Avoid caffeine at least 6 hours before bedtime.

-Caffeine consumed 6 hours before bedtime can reduce your nightly sleep total by as much as an hour, and that only increases the closer you have caffeine before bed time. m Don’t stress yourself out by watching the hours you are not sleeping pass by.
-Simply put the clock away and just know that your body is getting rest simply by having you lie down for a few hours.
+Caffeine consumed 6 hours before bedtime can reduce your nightly sleep total by as much as an hour, and that only increases the closer you have caffeine before bed time.

 Don’t overdo sugary snacks afternoon.